EMD SD60 series

-The EMD SD60 is a 3800 hp, six-axle diesel-electric locomotive built by General Motors Electro-Motive Division, intended for heavy-duty drag freight or medium-speed freight service.
+The EMD SD60 is a series of 3800 hp, six-axle diesel-electric locomotives built by General Motors Electro-Motive Division, intended for heavy-duty drag freight or medium-speed freight service.
 It was introduced in 1984, and production ran until 1995.

 History and development

 The SD60 is essentially identical to the SD50 externally, but has a different prime mover, the new 16-cylinder EMD 710G3A, and a computer-controlled electrical system.
 Chicago & North Western's railroad manual estimated that the SD60 is 3% more fuel efficient than one SD50, while a pair of SD60s was up to 16% more efficient than three SD40s pulling a standard coal train.

 Norfolk Southern has been modernizing their old SD60s since 2010 into SD60Es, a model specific to NS.

 Models

-Several variants of the SD60 were built, including:

 SD60

 This was the original model, and had a conventional hood unit configuration with the 40 Series (spartan) cab first employed on the SD40-2.